Frequently Asked Questions

 Yes, however, for the best outcome, an autopsy should be performed on an unembalmed body.
 If there is a long delay (beyond one week) between the time of death and the autopsy, embalming is recommended to preserve the body tissues.
 For the most part, embalming does not interfere with toxicology testing.

-The forensic pathologist or pathologist conducting the autopsy is available to discuss case findings with the family throughout the process.
-A preliminary one-page written report, called "Provisional Anatomical Findings/Epidemiological Findings" is mailed to the authorizing family member or coroner within 24-48 hours after an autopsy is performed.
-The final report including all histology and toxicology tests interpreted by the pathologist will be completed and mailed within 4 to 8 weeks, however there are times that cases can take even longer.
+The forensic clinical anatomist, pathologist or epidemiologist who is assigned to your loved ones case is available to discuss case findings with the family throughout the process.
+The final report, including all histology and toxicology tests (if performed), will be completed and mailed within 90 to 180 days.
 This is a general time frame as each case is different.
 When evaluating cases, we must take into consideration additional tests, medical record review, and overall analysis which could delay the report.
-We try our best to have the final report out within a 4 to 8 week time frame, but we want to ensure a complete and accurate report, thus simply forcing the report out by a general time frame would not be considered good standard pathology practice.
+We try our best to have the final report out within a 90 to 180 day time frame, but we want to ensure a complete and accurate report.
+This ensures that we look at all aspects of the case and write a clear and accurate case review.
+Simply forcing the report out when the case analysis hasn't been completed would be unethical and not considered standard practice.